realm/realm-swift/doc/index.md

 	DemoObject *object = [DemoObject table.firstRow];
 	NSLog(object.title);

-To can write data in Realm using write transactions.
+You can write data in Realm using write transactions.
 You begin and end a write transaction as follows:

     // Get the default Realm and get or create a new table RLMRealm *realm = [RLMRealm defaultRealm];